Chart Rulership: Modern astrology

 Both inner and outer planets have an influence on an individual's character and behavior.
-The inner planets influence our everyday reality because of the fast speed they move at.
-The inner planets cycle around the earth quickly which is why they have a stronger and more immediate personal effect.
-The outer planets take longer to orbit the sun and represent an overarching theme within your life.
+The inner planets influence our everyday reality because of their fast speed of movement.
+The inner planets appear to cycle around the Earth quickly, which is why they have a stronger and more immediate personal effect.
+The outer planets take longer to orbit the Sun and represent an overarching theme within someone's life.
 Since these planets take longer to cycle, their effect can last over generations.
-For example, Saturn is the slowest planet within the inner planet group as it completes a cycle around the sun every 29.5 years.
+For example, Saturn is the slowest planet within the inner planet group as it completes a cycle around the Sun every 29.5 years.
 It spends an approximate 2.46 years in each sign of the zodiac.
-Uranus, as the fastest outer planet, takes 84 years to complete a cycle around the sun and spends about 7 years in each sign.
+Uranus, as the fastest outer planet, takes 84 years to complete a cycle around the Sun and spends about 7 years in each sign.

 Despite the modern use of outer planets as ruling planets, a case can often be made for still using classic rulers in place of or alongside these modern rulers.
-Many astrologers will recommend investigating both planets as chart rulers if you fall into one of these signs with some going so far as to recommend co-rulership by both if you cannot determine one's strength over the other.
+Many astrologers recommend investigating both planets as chart rulers if the client falls into one of these signs, with some going so far as to recommend co-rulership by both if the client cannot determine one's strength over the other.
 The planet ruling over an individual's chart represents a piece of that person's character that is more important or vital to them and their approach in life than others and thus is crucial in understanding and interpreting a birth chart.